 More sacred aspects of the festival that can be seen around the island include processions of Buddha images and ceremonies to pay homage to elders with scented lustral water.

-Forget about getting anywhere on these days without getting soaked, especially if you're on a motorbike.
-And no one's immune to a drenching, not even officials on duty.
+Forget about getting anywhere on these days without getting wet, especially if you’re on a motorbike.
+No one’s immune, not even officials on duty.
 There really is no way of avoiding a soaking, unless you stay in your hotel.